benkuper/Chataigne/README.md

 - HIDAPI : https://github.com/signal11/hidapi
 - Microsoft Kinect SDK 2.0 : https://developer.microsoft.com/en-us/windows/kinect

+Thanks to Chris Hocking (https://github.com/latenitefilms) for his help and work on reverse engineering the Loupedeck

 ## Perhaps the most important

 I do this on my own free time, feel free to buy me a beer :)